Architecture Overview

 Handler Template

 CRITICAL: All event data fields MUST use snake_case naming convention to match satellite event emission and backend API standards.
-Create a new file inservices/backend/src/events/satellite/
+Create a new file inservices/backend/src/events/satellite/:

 Registration Steps